-- 15.9.3.
-The assessment concludes that loss of best and most versatile is a permanent significant moderate adverse effect of the DCO Application arising from the EMG2 Works.
-There is no on-site mitigation available to offset this loss without fundamentally altering the proposals. - 15.9.4.
-The assessment concludes that EMG2 Works has negligible effects to the Landowners who will be reimbursed financially through the sale of the land.
+- 15.9.1.
+There would be a negligible effect on soil resources following adherence to the SMP. - 15.9.2.
+The loss of best and most versatile is a permanent moderate adverse effect of the EMG2 Main Site.
+There is no on-site mitigation available to offset this loss without fundamentally altering the proposals which would not align with economic policy objectives the proposal is seeking to meet. - 15.9.3.
+The EMG2 Main Site has negligible effects to the Landowners who will be reimbursed financially through the sale of the land.